 “Sin” has become a forgotten word in our society.
-But it wields enormous impact over us today, even if we choose to ignore it.
-Of course, there is a proverb for that.
+But it wields enormous impact over us, even if we ignore it.
+Of course, there’s a proverb for that.

 Some today consider the concept of sin to be outdated and antiquated.
 People who think like this often cast off the Bible with the same adjectives.

 But regardless of our views on it, we are surrounded by sin and its consequences.
 In a world of shifting morality, debate may rage about what society should define as sin, but the idea that there is a right and wrong is timeless, just like Proverbs.

 Sometimes we focus only on things we personally don’t like and label those sin.
 It may be unfairness.
 It may be a vague notion of doing harm to others.
 But, however we decide to define it, there is sin and the Bible clearly defines it.
 Sin is breaking God’s law (1 John 3:4).